abhirama24/School/README.md

 # School

-Considering school as an example,Here is a result website with acess to regsitred students and staff of that school.
+Considering school as an example,Here is a result website with acess to regsitred students and staff of that school.Staff can login using their respective ID's provided by the school and upload the results,attendence percentage of the students.
+Students can check their results using their register number.

 ----
 ## Installation and Usage